-- Custom assembled guitar kit with East Indian Rosewood back and sides*, spruce top and brace wood from Electric Hardwood in Haysi, VA and Mahogany neck
+- Custom assembled guitar parts by our instructors: East Indian Rosewood back and sides, spruce top and Mahogany neck.
+Certificate of Authenticity and Certificate of Course Completion.

-- All your inlay supplies for your (personally) custom designed headstock inlay pearl and abalone from “Duke of Pearl”
+- Inlay supplies for your custom designed inlay featuring mother of pearl and/or abalone

-$1000 (non-refundable BUT transferable) deposit is required immediately upon acceptance to hold your place,(this also purchases our wood and supplies prior to workshop).
+$1000 deposit is required upon acceptance to reserve your bench.
 The balance is due at workshop.
-Some make payments up to the actual workshop, which is fine as long as it is paid in full.
-Wayne wants to keep it affordable and we agree, so we keep it reasonable.
-We are paying 4 generations of Luthiers to be here, which is awesome in and of itself.
-If you pay by PayPal or Credit card, you will assume the fees, because of this, many pay with check.
+We will accept payments up to the actual workshop, if you request to pay by PayPal or Credit card, you will assume the fees, because of this, many pay with a check.

 About the Workshop:

 Everyone gets together for one week (beginning on a Sunday afternoon preparing sides and backs, finishing Friday afternoon.
 At the end of the week, your guitar body and neck are taped off and prepared for Spencer to take them for his custom finishing process.

 There is an informative article by Dogwood Guitars of Mt.
 Vernon, Ohio, “Why Buy a Handmade Guitar” explaining the difference in quality (and experience) in purchasing a handmade guitar, created just for you, and a factory made guitar.
 Of course, here at The Henderson, it is more than building a guitar, building YOUR guitar, it is an experience for a lifetime, and it does introduce you to a level of understanding.
 We hope to see you in Marion, Virginia!